 How can you figure out what you want from a career?
 The best way is to keep all your options open.
 Do not limit possible career choices for reasons that do not matter.
 It’s time to start thinking from your heart instead of worrying about your wallet and the size of your paycheck.

 By keeping your options open, you can go to seminars, take online classes, join networking groups, and send in your resume to many different employers.
 For all you know, you may stumble upon the perfect field for your particular skill set without even knowing it existed because you were flexible and kept your options open.
+If you’re looking to up your skills for a certain position you have interest in, there are plenty of options to do so online, which is a great way to earn the right qualifications, such as a California online MBA, without the need to step into a physical classroom.

 According to Rapid Lab, creator of the Rapid Lab mouse ear tag, flexible thinking and unlimited options lead to the perfect career choice.